isomerpages/ura-lkywcp/resources/features/_posts/2020-04-27-curbing-carbon.md

 #### **09: Improve cooling systems**

 Compared to traditional air-conditioners, district cooling systems use much less energy.
 Such systems work by cooling water at centralised plants, and then sending the chilled water through a network of pipes to cool buildings.
-In Copenhagen, Denmark, water utility HOFOR has found a way to further improve their energy efficiency.
+In **Copenhagen**, Denmark, water utility HOFOR has found a way to further improve their energy efficiency.

 The utility [uses seawater from the city’s harbour to [chill the water at the centralised plant](https://stateofgreen.com/en/partners/state-of-green/news/cooling-the-city-with-seawater-from-the-harbour/).
 During the winter, the seawater is cold enough to be used directly for this chilling process.
 In the summer, when the seawater is not cold enough, it is used instead to cool the machines that chill the water.